TIF Purchase Rehab

 Program Restrictions: 1 or 2 units only.
 2 Unit Max; No Structural changes or additions.

-Contact: Elvira Maya at elvira.maya@usbank.com or Edwin Castillo at Edwin.castillo@usbank.com
+Contact: Chester L. Bell at chester.bell@usbank.com or Edwin Castillo at Edwin.castillo@usbank.com

 Application Instructions

 Read through the program and eligibility requirements.
 Fill out and submit the application interest form.
 Upload the required documents.
-Pre-approval from a program lender and/or contract to purchase is necessary to advance an application.
+Pre-approval from a program lender and/or contract to purchase is necessary to advance an application for applicant eligibility review.

 • Step 1 – Obtain rehab mortgage pre-approval from a program lender